camunda/camunda-docs-static/get-started/content/spring/service-task.md

 ## Model an Executable BPMN 2.0 Process

-We start by modeling an executable process using the Camunda Modeler.
+Start by modeling an executable process using the Camunda Modeler.
 The process should look as depicted in the screenshot below.

 {{< img src="../img/process-model.png" >}}